-Traditional or Roth
+Traditional or Roth IRA Accounts

 A traditional IRA structure deducts contributions from annual income and grows tax-deferred until it is distributed.
 Upon distribution, the amount withdrawn is added to annual income and taxed at the existing tax bracket of the IRA owner.
 A Roth IRA does not deduct contributions from the owner's annual income.
 Money does grow tax-deferred but as long as the account owner has the Roth IRA for at least five years and is at least 59 1/2 years of age, the money comes out tax-free.

-Both of the IRA structures can be contributory IRAs.
-Essentially every IRA or retirement plan must start with contributions.
-A contribution is the money you put into the account based on your annual allotment.
-The 2011 maximum contribution into either a Roth or traditional IRA is $5,000 for those under age 50; those over the threshold can contribute $6,000.
+According to the IRS, the 2021 maximum contribution into either a Roth or traditional IRA is $6,000 for those under age 50; those over the threshold can contribute $7,000.
 If you are able to make annual contributions into your IRA, it is a contributory IRA regardless of whether it is a traditional or Roth.

-When a person has a 401k, 403b, IRA or other similar contributory retirement plan account that has accumulated funds over years of contributions, a rollover may become an option.
+When a person has a 401(k), 403b, IRA or other similar contributory retirement plan account that has accumulated funds over years of contributions, a rollover may become an option.
 A rollover moves funds from one retirement plan to another, often from an employer's plan to an IRA after the job terminates.
 The IRS defines rollover IRAs simply for tax recording.